 The Fellows Subcommittee shall be charged with presenting candidates for the honor of Fellow member to the Executive Committee.

-SMALL BUSINESS ENTERPRISE
+SMALL BUSINESS ENTERPRISE (SBE) COMMITTEE

 The Small Business Enterprise (SBE) Committee addresses issues of interest to members that are both MBE/DBE and non-MBE/DBE firms.
 Committee activities include: